 To start the test suite, hold down the [BREAK], keep it pressed, then press and release the reset button on the left side of the +2A.
 This will bring up the colour and sound test screen which is detailed in the manual.

 Whilst the screen is displaying the test card and is still beeping, press the following keys simultaneously:

 [Q] [A] [Z] and [P] [L] [M]

 This is fairly easy to do as the keys are down the left and right side of the keyboard.

-When you get to the disk drive speed test, don't be alarmed that the test fails - there is no disk drive of course!
-Proof again though that the +2A and the +3 shared the same ROMs.
+When you get to the disk drive speed test, you will be informed that there is no disk interface fitted - true of course, as there is no disk drive but proof again though that the +2A , +2B and the +3 shared the same ROMs.